telostia/Platopay-guides/guides/auto_guide.md

 for 32bit:
 #[Windows32Bit wallet](https://github.com/telostia/Platopay-guides/raw/master/wallet/windows/wallet.zip)

-Unzip to any location of your choice and run it.
+Unzip to any location of your choice and run platopay-qt.exe.
 If you cannot get it to sync. got to windows start and type:
 %appdata%
 you should see "roaming" click on it. it will take you to a folder.